 - Vinyl beds that you fill with water.
 These are effective and do keep your pet cool.
 However, they are extremely heavy once filled with water and despite what the manufacturers say about them being almost indestructible, reviews state that eventually, they do spring leaks from the seams or pinhole perforations.

-- Cooling pads which are filled with a non-toxic material and do not need any sort of power supply or refrigeration to work.
+- Cooling pads that are filled with non-toxic material and do not need any sort of power supply or refrigeration to work.
 They work for around four hours and then miraculously 'recharge' themselves after a short period of not being used.
-Dogs love them and the great thing is that they can be placed on top of your pet's normal bedding or used in their crate for traveling if required.
+Dogs love them and the great thing is that they can be placed on top of your pet's normal bedding or used in their crate for travelling if required.